stag-nant/stag-nant/README.md

 > Cybersecurity Student | Aspiring Red Teamer | Cloud Security Explorer

 root@muhil:~# echo "About Me"
-> Hands-on cybersecurity enthusiast deeply passionate about cloud security, threat detection, and incident response.
+> Hands-on cybersecurity enthusiast passionate about cloud security, threat detection, and incident response.
-> I thrive on building and deploying real-world security solutions—from honeypots to SOAR/EDR integration—and continuously sharpen my skills through advanced labs and CTFs.
+> I thrive on building and deploying practical security solutions—from honeypots to SOAR/EDR integration—and continuously sharpen my skills through advanced labs and CTFs.
 > ✔️ Open to Security Analyst and Cloud Security roles | Ready to contribute to your team!
 ```